webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 </div>

-==Chaining, splitting and merging effects: building a drop shadow with feOffset, feFlood, feComposite, and feMerge==
+==Chaining, splitting and merging effects: building a drop shadow with feOffset, feFlood, and feMerge==

 Filters allow you to accept various graphic inputs, modify them independently of each other, then recombine them.
 This example